anujvyas/Diabetes-Prediction-Deployment/README.md

 _**----- Important Note -----**_<br />
 • If you encounter this webapp as shown in the picture given below, it is occuring just because **free dynos for this particular month provided by Heroku have been completely used.** _You can access the webpage on 1st of the next month._<br />
-• Sorry for the inconvinience.
+• Sorry for the inconvenience.

 ![Heroku-Error](readme_resources/application-error-heroku.png)